teusink/Home-Security-by-Pi/README.md

 # Home-Security-by-Pi
-Description on how I configured the installation and Security of my Raspberry Pi and how I keep it fit for use and purpose.
+Description on how I configured the installation and Security of Raspberry Pi and how I keep it fit for use and purpose.

 **Table of Contents**
 - Introduction